 The Company's priority is the health and safety of its workforce.
-No positive COVID-19 cases have been reported among the Company's employees, consultants, contractors or their families.
+No positive COVID-19 cases have been reported among the Company's employees, consultants, contractors, or their families.
 Company employees and consultants in Canada, Argentina and Peru are working from home where possible.

-As a response to the COVID-19 crisis, both Argentina and Peru have implemented strict lock-down protocols for the population in general.
-In Argentina, these protocols have impacted exploration plans and in Santa Cruz, the active exploration program had to be completely abandoned and has not yet restarted.
-In Peru, the Company has been actively reviewing projects for acquisition and all planned property visits have had to be temporarily cancelled.
+As a response to the COVID-19 crisis, both Argentina and Peru both implemented strict lock-down protocols for the population in general during March 2020 and the months following.
+In Argentina, these protocols have impacted exploration plans.
+Peru also implemented strict lock-down but as the country gradually opens, the Company has been able to obtain permits to travel and begin exploration work.

-The longer-term effects of the ongoing COVID-19 pandemic on Latin Metals' exploration business is uncertain and the Company is reviewing strategies to reduce costs where appropriate.
+The longer-term effects of the ongoing COVID-19 pandemic on Latin Metals exploration business is uncertain and the Company has implemented strategies to reduce costs where appropriate.